The demand from our patients for appointments each day easily exceeds the capacity that we can safely provide to meet it.

 1. People are living longer but with more complex health needs.

-2. There are fewer GPs relative to the size of the population ( see chart below)
+2. There are fewer GPs relative to the size of the population

-Over recent years GP surgeries have adapted by bringing in new kinds of clinician such as Advanced Nurse Practioners (ANP), Pharmacists, Physiotherapists and Paramedics.
+Over recent years GP surgeries have adapted by bringing in new kinds of clinician such as Advanced Nurse Practitioners (ANP), Pharmacists, Physiotherapists and Paramedics.
 These clinicians can see patients whose need lies within their area of expertise leaving more time for the GPs to look after the needs of patients with complex conditions.

 Also in the same period of time, more GPs have either retired or dropped their hours ( and some GPs have returned to practice though typically only part-time.)